 Pool stains are not as simple as debris to remove from your pool, especially if they are metal stains.
 Unfortunately, even a perfectly balanced pool that is well looked after can acquire stains.
-So, do not be disheartened if your water is clear but there's stains on your pool floor.
+So, do not be disheartened if your water is clear but there are stains on your pool floor.
 Luckily, the majority of pool stains can be treated with a stain remover - the only challenge is selecting the right one.

 Furthermore, once you've removed your pool stains, steps can be taken to prevent future stains from appearing.

 The first step in pool stain removal is determining the cause of the stain.
 Pool stains generally fall into two main categories:

 Organic: Leaves, berries, and other organic debris can leave stains if they’re allowed to settle and left too long on your pool’s surfaces.

 Metal: Several types of metal can accidentally be introduced into your pool.
 Maybe the copper pipes in your water system have corroded, or perhaps a metal item was left on your pool floor for too long.
 Rusted metal accessories, parts, and equipment can also cause stains.

 Once you determine what type of stain you have, you will know which type of pool stain remover to apply.
 The best way to identify which type of pool stain you have is to observe the colour.

 These are most likely organic stains caused by leaves or other plant matter.

 These are more than likely from brightly coloured berries.
 If you have berry-bearing trees or bushes near the pool, they’re the most likely cause.

 These could be caused by organic matter like leaves or berries.
 But if there’s nothing like that around your pool, they were likely caused by copper, which can be present in well water.
 Or if you have copper piping anywhere in your plumbing system, they may be corroded, which can also cause stains.